-Veterinary Visionaries collaboration forms a united front for a post-COVID world
+Veterinary Visionaries collaboration forms a united front for the future of the profession

-Lakewood, Colorado—February 25, 2021—A large number of veterinary associations have started a new collaboration called Veterinary Visionaries to bring their collective memberships together to share ideas, co-create solutions, and unify our industry’s approach to solving shared challenges.
+AAHA is spearheading a new collaboration called Veterinary Visionaries to bring veterinary associations’ collective memberships together to share ideas, co-create solutions, and unify our profession’s approach to solving shared challenges.

-The American Animal Hospital Association (AAHA) is joined by the American Association of Veterinary State Boards, the American College of Veterinary Internal Medicine, the American Veterinary Medical Association, and many other state and national associations in this unique initiative.
-See the full list at aaha.org/visionaries.
+AAHA is joined by the American Association of Veterinary State Boards, the American College of Veterinary Internal Medicine, the AVMA, and many other state and national associations in this unique initiative.
+See the full list.

 Co-creating the future together

-The veterinary industry is highly fragmented with hundreds of associations and nonprofits.
+The veterinary profession is highly fragmented with hundreds of associations and nonprofits.
 While each serves a great purpose, that fragmentation hampers the co-creation and sharing of useful solutions to shared challenges.

 “The ‘why’ of Veterinary Visionaries is simple.
 We believe members of our veterinary associations share a variety of difficult challenges for which they can be better served by a broad, coordinated, and inclusive approach to solving,” said AAHA CEO Garth Jordan, MBA, CSM, CSPO.